TWUOnline/far-centre-guides/pages/02.lead-ba/09.LDRS-303-Contemporary-Leadership-Approaches/01.course-overview-and-syllabus/docs.md

 ## Course Overview

-### Syllabus

-The following information is from the course syllabus, also located in Moodle.
-Note that you will need to modify the schedule based on your term.
-Please also discuss with the Faculty if there are any other changes to the syllabus.

 ### Course Description
-An exploration of what leaders can learn from the past to understand contemporary leadership and to imagine future ways of leading.
-Students are provided with the opportunity to use the historical method, including primary sources, to understand past leaders and leadership thought.
-Emphasis is given to the social circumstances and philosophical ideas that led to the Classical and Scientific Management theories, and subsequent leadership theories emerging through to the 1980s.

-Read the full course syllabus [**HERE**](LDRS302_Syllabus_Fall_2019.pdf).
+An overview of contemporary approaches in leadership from the 1990s to present day, including practices that focus on psychodynamics, individual and organizational values, ethical relations, teamwork, emotional and social intelligence, and other aspects that have helped define current interpretations of leadership.

-### Learning Outcomes
+### Course Learning Outcomes

-***1. Knowledge and its Application***
+*1. Knowledge and its application*

-  -  Employ the conceptual language of historical leadership and management
+  a.
+Employ the conceptual language of contemporary leadership discourses, notably authentic, strength-based, transformational, and servant leadership approaches and theories;

-  -  Investigate ancient, pre-industrial, and industrial leadership/management ideas;

-  -  Compare and contrast historic and contemporary leadership ideas and experiences;
+  b.
+Compare and contrast contemporary leadership ideas and apply to personal experiences;

-***2. Cognitive Complexity***
+*2. Cognitive complexity*

-  - Evaluate the context of leaders, including thought leaders on leadership, from the past;
+  c.
+Evaluate the human context of leaders, including personality, gender, culture, and ethics;

-  - Explain past changes in leadership/management theory and practice;

-***5. Spiritual Formation***

-  - Identify the spiritual foundations of leadership in the historic texts of the Christian tradition;
+  d.
+Investigate the role of followership and the nature of the leader-follower relationship;
+  e.
+Consider the strengths and limitations of contemporary perspectives on leadership;

+*3. Inter- and intra-personal wellness*
+  f.
+Identify personal strengths, personality characteristics, purpose, and calling and demonstrate its application to leadership practice within the contexts of life and work.

-***6. Social Responsibility and Global Engagement***
+*4. Social responsibility and global engagement*

-  - Adopt wise practices that respond thoughtfully to the complicated and layered histories of leadership and management ideas that have shaped contemporary organizations;
+  g.
+Adopt wise practices that respond thoughtfully and ethically to the diversity of contemporary individual and organizational values with informed and ethical reasoning, social and emotional intelligence, and respect for the dignity, and rights of all persons.

-***7. Leadership***

-  - Develop meaningful applications of historically informed leadership and management ideas that are appropriate to a variety of contemporary organizational settings.
+*5. Leadership*
+  h.
+Develop practical skills to become creative, collaborative, informed, competent, and compassionate people who influence the various contexts into which they are called.
+  i.
+Develop a meaningful answer to the question, “Why should anyone be led by you?”